Lalaloopsy: History

 with the official release date being November 6, 2011.
-Each game came with one of four mini dolls.
+Each game came with one of four mini dolls just to receive a less than stellar review on Metacritic.

 On November 16, 2011, MGA announced that the newly created nurse doll - Rosy Bumps ‘N’ Bruises has been donated to more than 1,000 Red Cross hospital blood drives across the country to aid in awareness.

 The following day, MGA announced the creation of 5 webisodes to be featured on Teletoon, and that future updates would be posted on the Lalaloopsy Facebook wall.

 In December 2011, MGA started to advertise Lalaloopsy Micro Figurines.
 Each one is about 3 cm with a head that can be removed and placed onto the other bodies.

 MGA continued to add additional characters to the Lalaloopsy toy line.
 As of September 2016, there are over 100 characters.
 The main toy line includes 13-inch dolls, the mini-series, and a variety of mini play-sets and plush dolls, as well as Lalaloopsy Littles, smaller siblings of the 13-inch dolls.

 A spin-off known as "Lala-Oopsies" came out in late 2012.
 The short-lived line featured squishy princess and mermaid dolls made of foam, as well as plastic Mini Lala-Oopsies.
 In 2013, they received a direct to DVD movie titled Lala-Oopsies: A Sew Magical Tale.
 The line was discontinued that same year.

 July 2015 saw the addition of a line called "Super Silly Party", featuring select classic characters with radically revamped looks.

 The characters were revamped again, but this time the entire line was rebooted when the show We're Lalaloopsy premiered on Netflix in 2017.

 The last release in the revamped line was Series 4 of the Mystery Minis, which were released in 2018.

 In August 2021, new dolls were released to celebrate the line's 10th anniversary.
 Some dolls were rereleases of classic characters, while others were new additions to the toy line.